serapath/setval/README.md

 # setval
-write values to an object by using keys like in a dictionary
+write values to a nested object like to a flat key value store

 # usage
 `npm install setval`